Courtyard Charleston Waterfront review cover image, showing the beautiful waterfront pool deck and palm trees

 After a night out in Downtown Charleston, we spent more time outdoors at the hotel.
 There are some benches and fire pits, and it was really nice sitting out for a few minutes before going in for the night.
 You really have everything you need here!

 My favorite part about the Courtyard Charleston Waterfront is the scenic location, still within easy reach of everything that Charleston has to offer.
-To get to the main Downtown area and Waterfront park, you have several options outside of driving and parking.
+To get to the main downtown area and the Charleston Waterfront park, you have several options outside of driving and parking.

 We did this one nice afternoon and then took an Uber back and would do this again!
 Make your way along the water toward the Battery and White Point Garden, making your way up to Rainbow Row and then Waterfront Park.